Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 If you have any others questions at all, please reach out!

 ## Note:
 If you want to get the chromedriver manually, or are having problems, you can download the appropriate chromedriver for your OS from [here](https://sites.google.com/a/chromium.org/chromedriver/home).
-You will need to manually add this driver to your path and and modify the code to correctly reference it [as such](https://chromedriver.chromium.org/getting-started).
+You will need to manually add this driver to your environment path and and modify the code to correctly reference it [as such](https://chromedriver.chromium.org/getting-started).